 One of the best alternatives to bear spray would be either an air horn or a deafening whistle.
 These are not guaranteed to work, but most bears will be sent running from the loud sound.

-Some people will also suggest the BASU eAlarm+, which is essentially a loud digital whistle, but without the bulk (or gas) of an air horn.
+Some people will also suggest the BASU eAlarm+, essentially a loud digital whistle, but without the bulk (or gas) of an air horn.

 Bear bells can also help, but they are more for preventing bears from coming anywhere near you, not so much keeping them away when they are attacking.
 They are not loud enough.